Home>Puppy Training

 Don’t Miss the Most Crucial Weeks of Your Puppy’s Life

 From 8 weeks to 6 months, your puppy undergoes powerful genetic and developmental changes that will shape their future.
-Confidence, trust, manners, personality, and emotional balance are all being formed right now — once this window closes, you can’t go back and redo it.
+Confidence, trust, manners, personality, formative associations, and emotional balance are all being formed right now — once this window closes, you can’t go back and redo it.
+This is more important than any training you will do with your dog later on.

 Every single interaction teaches your puppy something.
 Whether you mean to or not, you’re training them with every look, word, and moment of attention or inattention.